minoodar/AI-Tree-Launcher/README.md

 This release continues the evolution of the orbital workspace with native voice interaction, a powerful visual organization system, and expanded multilingual support — while maintaining our pure **Vanilla JS architecture**, zero heavy dependencies, and **60fps Eco-Mode performance**.

 #### 🌟 Key Highlights
-* **🌍 Six-Language Experience:** The interface is now available in: 🇮🇷 Persian · 🇬🇧 English · 🇪🇸 Spanish · 🇩🇪 German · 🇫🇷 French · 🇯🇵 Japanese.
+* **🌍 Seven-Language Experience:** The interface is now available in: 🇮🇷 Persian · 🇬🇧 English · 🇪🇸 Spanish · 🇩🇪 German · 🇫🇷 French · 🇯🇵 Japanese · 🇸🇦 Arabic.
 * **🎙️ Native Omnilingual Voice Engine:** Hands-free, low-latency voice dictation in the Linguistic Studio using Chrome's native Web Speech API, with no heavy external libraries.
 * **✨ 15-Tier Visual "Aura" System:** Bookmarks can be assigned to 15 specialized categories (AI, Finance, Dev Tools, Media, etc.).
 Categorized bookmarks generate a dynamic visual Aura within the orbital workspace.
 * **🔍 Tag-Based Deep Search:** Instantly filter the bookmark galaxy by typing category tags into the search hub.